 The caller can then make a request to the system EPR to initialize the system.
-This request includes a deployment descriptor in one of the CDDLM supported languages and potentially other information that describes and configures the application.
-If successful, the application will enters the next state in its lifecycle, initialized.
-This state transition will be asynchronous.
+If successful, the application asynchronously enters the next state in its lifecycle, initialized.
 Once a system has been initialized, it can be moved through other stages of its lifecycle.
-The complete lifecycle is defined in section 5.2.
+The complete lifecycle is defined in section 4.2, and illustrated in figure 2.